 The Difference Between a Club and an Organization

-A club is a group of students with a designated purpose who are not specifically regulated by a department other than Student Activities.
+A club is a group of students with a designated purpose who are not specifically regulated by a department other than Student Leadership & Engagement.
 Because the management of the club is intended to be a student learning experience, the day to day functions of the club are carried out by student members, although clubs must contract with an advisor.
 The advisor may or may not have an affiliation with the group and is chosen by club members.
 All clubs must complete the recognition process (membership list, registration form, constitution, and advisor contract) in order to be recognized by the institutions.
-Once recognized, clubs have access to the staff, resources, and services of Student Activities and are eligible for funding from the Co-Funding Board (for joint non-sports clubs only)and f or general coverage provided by institutional insurance.
+Once recognized, clubs have access to the staff, resources, and services of Student Leadership & Engagement are eligible for funding from the Co-Funding Board (for joint non-sports clubs only)and for general coverage provided by institutional insurance.
 Clubs must be open to all students, must register on an annual basis and must abide by institutional policies in order to maintain these privileges.